Meet Our Founder

 Philanthropist | Global Advocate for Justice

-Named Delaware's 2020 Businesswoman of the Year during a global pandemic, Chandra Pitts leads the state's only Black-owned cooperative workspace and community-based social justice center.
-Glamour Magazine's Women of the Year issue featured her as one of the nation's 50 Hometown Hero's.
-Ebony Magazine highlighted Chandra's work among Afro-Latina leaders making transformative impact across the nation.
-She's been honored at the United Nations Global Women Leaders Forum; is a recipient of the NAACP Youth Impact Award; and was named one of Delaware's most influential 40 under 40.
-The Center For Urban Families selected her among the Nation's 10 Most Promising Practitioners in Fatherhood, Family Strengthening and Black Male Achievement.
-She is the youngest person ever inducted into the Hall of Fame for Delaware Women and recently graced the cover of Delaware Today Magazine as one of 36 Most Intriguing Delawareans.
+Ms. Pitts is the youngest person ever inducted into the Hall of Fame for Delaware Women, named Delaware's 2020 Businesswoman of the Year during a global pandemic, and was featured as one of the nation's 50 Hometown Hero's in Glamour Magazine's Women of the Year.
+Ebony Magazine highlighted Chandra's work as an Afro-Latina History Maker.
+She was a United Nations Global Women Leaders Forum honoree; is a recipient of the NAACP Youth Impact Award; and was named one of Delaware's most influential 40 under 40.
+The Center For Urban Families recognized her among the Nation's 10 Most Promising Practitioners and she was listed atop Delaware Today’s Most Intriguing Delawareans.

 While Ms. Pitts continues to be recognized locally and nationally, her greatest reward remains the impact made through her life of service and the unparalleled honor of raising her son, Jahlihl.